Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The best time to visit Liberia is in the dry season, between December and April.
 The dry season is characterised by the hot, sandy, Harmattan wind, which blows in from the Sahara Desert between December and March.
 However, this is seldom disruptive for travellers.

 The Liberian Dollar (LRD) is the official currency of Liberia, but the United States Dollar is still widely accepted.
 Although the US Dollar is the best foreign currency to carry.
-Other major currencies, like the Euro, can also be exchanged.
+Other major currencies, such as the Euro, can also be exchanged.
 Money can be exchanged at the international airport, at foreign exchange bureaus in Monrovia and at some banks.
 Credit cards are seldom, if ever, accepted and there are very few ATMs.

-31 languages are spoken by the local population of Liberia, but English is the official language.
+Thirty three languages are spoken by the local population of Liberia, but English is the official language.

 Electrical current is 120 volts, 60Hz.
 Northern American non-grounded and grounded plugs are standard.
 Plugs in use are types A, B and F.